Effective Date: October 11, 2019

 - Share information with your family, close friends, or others involved in your care

 - Share information in a disaster relief situation

 If you are not able to tell us your preference, for example if you are unconscious or in crisis, we may go ahead and share your information if we believe it is in your best interest.
 We may also share your information when needed to lessen a serious and imminent threat to health or safety.

-In these cases we never share your information unless you give us written permission:
+In these cases, we never share your information:

 How do we typically use or share your health information?

-We typically use or share your health information in the following ways.
+We typically use or share your health information in the following ways:

 We can use your health information and share it with other professionals who are treating you.

 Example: A doctor treating you for an injury asks another doctor about your overall health condition.

 We can use and share your health information to run our practice, improve your care, and contact you when necessary.